HawkesLab/DataProcessing-BestPractices/tutorial_Git_with_RStudio.md

 How to use git and GitHub with RStudio
 ================
 Marissa Lee
-11/28/2018
+12/18/2018

 There can be headaches involved in getting git, GitHub, and RStudio to all play nice together.
-Here's a tutorial based on our mini focus group during class today.
+Here's a tutorial for getting started.
 Hopefully this tutorial empowers more folks to give it a try.

 Getting started
 ---------------